 What is a retaliatory eviction?

-Retaliatory evictions often occur when tenants report maintenance issues, request repairs or make complaints about substandard living conditions in their rental property.
-Rather than addressing the concerns raised some landlords may choose to evict the tenant instead, as a way to avoid their responsibilities or discourage tenants from asserting their rights.
+Retaliatory evictions often occur when tenants report maintenance issues, request repairs, or make complaints about substandard living conditions in their rental property.
+Rather than addressing the concerns raised, some landlords may choose to evict the tenant to avoid their responsibilities or to discourage tenants from asserting their rights.

-Certain tenants are protected from such retaliatory eviction and a landlord can be prevented from evicting a tenant for a set period of time after an attempted revenge eviction.
+Tenants are protected from such retaliatory eviction, and a landlord can be prevented from evicting a tenant for a set period of time after an attempted revenge eviction.

 -